Residency Program Overview

 This Otolaryngology - Head & Neck Surgery program at the University of Toronto consists of 1 year of Surgical Foundations training followed by 4 years of specialty training at University of Toronto teaching hospitals.

-In core surgery, 13 blocks are in rotations undertaken in general surgery, neurosurgery, plastic surgery, emergency medicine, internal medicine, medical imaging, anesthesia, and critical care medicine.
+In core surgery, 11 blocks are in rotations undertaken in general surgery, neurosurgery, plastic surgery, emergency medicine, internal medicine, medical imaging, anesthesia, and critical care medicine.
 These rotations provide an important knowledge base to complement the core otolaryngology training.
-7 months of clinical otolaryngology and 4 months of otolaryngology research comprise the remainder of the 2 year core training.
-Otolaryngology rotations for PGY1 residents are usually provided at the University Health Network (UHN), the Hospital for Sick Children (HSC), Sunnybrook Health Sciences Centre (SHSC), and St. Michael's Hospital (SMH).
-PGY2 residents also have a 1 month otolaryngology rotation at North York General Hospital (NYGH).
+10 months of clinical otolaryngology and 4 months of otolaryngology research comprise the remainder of the 2 year core training.
+Otolaryngology rotations for PGY1 residents are usually provided at the University Health Network (UHN), the Hospital for Sick Children (HSC), Sunnybrook Health Sciences Centre (SHSC), and Unity Health Toronto - St. Michael's Hospital (SMH).
+PGY2 residents also have a 2 month otolaryngology rotation at North York General Hospital (NYGH).
 The PGY2 4-month research block is undertaken with the supervision of a clinical or basic science researcher after formal proposal and discussion/approval of the project by the Director of Research for our Department and the Program Director.

 The PGY3 year involves 12 months of clinical otolaryngology at University of Toronto teaching hospitals (usually SH, HSC, SHSC, and/or UHN).
 PGY3 residents spend a total of 2 weeks in the Division of Anatomy at the University of Toronto learning from anatomy professors, dissecting cadaver specimens, and teaching head & neck anatomy to first year medical students.